Tie a pretty bouquet of lavender for your Mum

-Mothers Day in the UK this year is 30th March, so there’s plenty of time to source everything you need for this little dried flowers project.
+Mothers Day in the UK is coming up soon, so make sure there’s plenty of time to source everything you need for this little dried flowers project.

 This is a simple way of making a personal gift for your Mum on Mothers Day.
 Hunt through your fabric scraps for a pretty vintage-style pattern – you only need a little fabric to make this little bouquet extra special!
 This dry flower posy will stay attractive and gently fragrant for months – unlike fresh flowers.